itdxer/neupy/site/docs/surgery.rst

 As in the autoencoder case we can use this layers in the other networks

-In case if you need to use cutted layers without additional training you compile them into Theano functions.
+In case if you need to use cutted layers without additional training you can compile them into Theano function.

 .. code-block:: python